Elland Power Station

-Elland Power Station was a coal-fired power station situated adjacent to the Manchester to Wakefield railway line and on a loop of the River Calder, north east of the town of Elland in West Yorkshire.
+Elland Power Station was a 180 MW coal-fired power station situated adjacent to the Manchester to Wakefield railway line and on a loop of the River Calder, north east of the town of Elland in West Yorkshire.
 The station occupied a site of some 65 acres.

 History

 The construction of Elland Power Station was planned in 1945.
 It was designed and built by the then Central Electricity Generating Board (CEGB), Northern Project Group.
 Building work began in 1951 and the project cost £10 million.
-The first generating unit began generating electricity on 7 August 1959, but the station did not officially open and begin generating at full capacity until 28 April 1961.
-The station used three Metropolitan Vickers 180 MW generating sets.
+The first generating unit began generating electricity on 7 August 1959 2nd unit September 1959 and the final set in February 1960 and was officially opened 28 April 1961.
+The station used three Metropolitan Vickers 60 MW generating sets.
 Later in the 1960s, the station won an award for its clean and efficient operation.
-There were three boilers (two John Brown, one Yarrow) each rated for 69 kg/s of steam; steam conditions were 62.06 bar and 482 °C. The cooling towers were built by Davenport Engineering.
+There were three pulverised fuel boilers (two John Brown, one Yarrow) each rated for 69 kg/s of steam; steam conditions were 62.06 bar and 482 °C.

+The site chosen is near the main Wakefield-Manchester railway line, and reception sidings have been provided for six trains, each of 55 16-ton wagons.
+To prevent nuisance in the valley from the station, an unusually high single chimney of 400 ft has been built, and the cooling tower sites built by Davenport Engineering were also carefully sited for the same reason.

 The generating capacity, electricity output and thermal efficiency were as shown in the table.